 UCSF has begun using a newly approved device, the HeartWare Ventricular Assist System, which is smaller and lighter that conventional LVADs.
-It is compact enough to implant in the chest, next to the heart, rather than in the abdomen, and it can be used in smaller patients.
+It is compact enough to implant next to the heart, rather than in the abdomen, and it can be used in smaller patients.
 The HeartWare VAD also has a mechanical system that is more durable and less prone to complications than existing VADs.
-Unlike conventional VADS that pump in the same way as your heart, the HeartWare device allows a continuous stream of blood to flow through your heart, so you do not have a normal pulse, even though your body is getting the blood it needs.
+Unlike conventional VADS that pump in the same way as your heart, the HeartWare device allows a continuous stream of blood to flow through your heart.
+Patients with a HeartWare device don't have a normal pulse but their bodies are getting the oxygenated blood they need.

 - Your heart's function can become normal again.
-If you are recovering from heart surgery, a heart attack or other illness that has temporarily weakened your heart, a VAD can give your heart a rest until it's healthy enough to pump blood on its own.
-In this case, you may only need the VAD a few weeks or months.
+If you're recovering from heart surgery, a heart attack or other illness that has temporarily weakened your heart, a VAD can allow your heart to rest until it's healthy enough to pump blood on its own.
+In this case, you may only need the VAD for a few weeks or months.
 Once you are better, it will be removed.

 VADs do come with risks, including the risks associated with any major surgery, as well as the risk of stroke, bleeding or infection at the incision or in the heart.
-There is also an ongoing risk of infection at the wound site where tubing connects the internal pump to the external power source.
-Procedure
+There's also an ongoing risk of infection at the wound site where tubing connects the internal pump to the external power source.

 Before getting a VAD, you will undergo tests to assess your heart function and ensure you're healthy enough to undergo surgery.
 These may include: a chest x-ray, an echocardiogram, an electrocardiogram (EKG), blood tests or cardiac catheterization.

 Implanting the VAD requires open-heart surgery under general anesthesia.
-You will be asleep for the procedure and will not feel anything.
+You will be asleep for the procedure and won't feel anything.
 The surgery takes about four to six hours.
 Afterward, you will be transferred to the intensive care unit for recovery.
-You will be on a respirator, or breathing machine, until you are awake and able to breathe on your own.
+You will be on a respirator, or breathing machine, until you're awake and able to breathe on your own.

-During your hospital stay we will instruct you and a family member or friend you've chosen as your caregiver on the device, including how to maintain and protect it and what to do in case of emergency.
+During your hospital stay we will teach you and your designated caregiver about the device, including how to maintain and protect it and what to do in case of emergency.
 By the time you leave the hospital, you and your caregiver will be experts on your VAD.

-We will communicate with your primary care doctor and emergency services — such as the ambulance service or fire department — in the town where you live, to alert them that you have a VAD and to explain what this means for your care.
+We will communicate with your primary care doctor and your local emergency services — such as the ambulance service or fire department — to alert them that you have a VAD and to explain what this means for your care.